fchagua/finHelp/README.md

 Started with getAll stocks method, can apply same technique to other methods in StockController

 Refactor database related code to repository to ensure abstraction and separation of levels

+Implement similar methods from stock controller and repository to comment